vinophantom/vinophantom.github.io/_posts/2020/2019-07-03-ByeByeNPE.md

 {% endhighlight %}

 Suppose there is a 1-to-many relationship between Campaign and Order.
-If we use traditional method,check whether variables is null, to implement the feature as below;
+If we use traditional method, check whether variables is null, to implement the feature as below;

 {% highlight java linenos %}